rustielin/rustielin.github.io/_notes/dht.md

 Nodes know clockwise successors.
 Nodes also consider finger tables, where for keyspace of size $2^m$, the $i$th entry in the finger table for node ID $n$ has the value of the first node ID such that $id \geq n + 2^i \mod{2^m}$

+Files are stored in the same way nodes are allocated in the ring.
+Files are identified by the hash of their filename, and are stored at the first peer it maps to (e.g. first peer immediately to the right of the keyspace.)

 ### Advantages

 Chord emphasized the frequency of node arrivals and departures.
 Nodes going offline, troubled connection, etc are all concerns that modern distributed systems should consider.
 At a more general level, Byzantine fault tolerance may also be considered, but that was not the focus of Chord.